 A glorious medium-long walk through a range of different landscapes with excellent views.
 Mostly on easy footpaths or very quiet country lanes, apart from two very short moderate sections near Gants Mill.
 One section of the return can be hazardous in the wet, so two alternatives are offered.
+From January 2022 this walk is stile free.

 Easy to follow except at the one point described below.
 For the best views walk the route as numbered rather than clockwise.